Quasiperiodic circuit quantum electrodynamics: results

-where $\mathbf{E_C}$ is a matrix, also containing the capacitive couplings between the islands.
-We expect the circuit to include also cross-coupling between the transmons which, according to a first analysis, appear to be suppressed in the transmon regime of dominant $E_{JT,j}$.
-The parameters $\vec{\lambda}_{j}$, $\mathbf{E_C}$, and $E_{S,j}$ can all be calculated with the capacities of the circuit, derived in the same matter as above, in Sec.~\ref{sec:quasiperiodic-capacitance}.
-By tuning those capacities (shown in Fig.~\ref{fig:multidim_Aubry-Andre}) we can tune the components of all $\vec{\lambda}_{j}$ independent of each other, and thus, by choosing linearly independent vectors with only irrational and nonzero elements, we realize a non-separable quasiperiodic model.
-Moreover, by switching a transmon Josephson junction $E_{JT,j}$ with one of the capacities coupling this transmon to the islands, we can tune each $\vec{\lambda}_{j}$ to have a single negative component, as discussed above in Sec.~\ref{sec:quasiperiodic-capacitance}.
+where $\mtrx{E}_\text{C}$ is a matrix representing the entire capacitive network of the circuit (also containing capacitive cross-couplings between the islands).
+We expect the circuit to include also cross-coupling between the transmons which, according to a first analysis, appear to be suppressed in the transmon regime of dominant $E_{\text{JT},j}$.
+The parameters $\vctr{\lambda}_{j}$, $\mtrx{E}_\text{C}$, and $E_{\text{S},j}$ can all be calculated with the capacities of the circuit, analogously to above; see Supplementary Note 1 for a derivation.
+By tuning those capacities (shown in Fig.~\ref{fig:multidim_Aubry-Andre}) we can tune the components of all quasiperiodicity parameters

+independent of each other, and thus, by choosing linearly independent vectors $\vctr{\lambda}_{j}$ with only irrational and nonzero elements, we realize a non-separable quasiperiodic model.
+Moreover, by switching a transmon Josephson junction $E_{\text{JT},j}$ with one of the capacities coupling this transmon to the islands, we can tune each $\vctr{\lambda}_{j}$ to have a single negative component, as already mentioned in the discussion following Eq.~\eqref{eq:lambda}.
 This allows for orthogonal vectors realizing a self-dual model according to \cite{DevakulHuse2017}.
-As above we can use partial negative capacitances to improve the ratio of the parameters, rendering $\mathbf{E_C}$ negligible.
-Negative capacitances realized via ferro-electric materials would even allow for negative cross-couplings to further mitigate unwanted capacitive couplings or to present an alternative to flip the sign of specific $\vec{\lambda}_{j}$ components, as mentioned above (see Sec.~\ref{sec:quasiperiodic-capacitance}).
+As above we can use partial negative capacitances to improve the ratio of the parameters, rendering $\mtrx{E}_\text{C}$ negligible.
+Negative cross capacitances are a further interesting concept to explore in future works, as they would allow for the mitigation of unwanted cross talk, or (as already mentioned) present an alternative strategy to flip the sign of a specific component in the $\vctr{\lambda}_{j}$ vector.